einheit/maia_mailguard_1.04a/README.md

 Our goal is not to add any new features, but to be good stewards of the maia mailguard 1.0 branch, maintain compatibility with current Linux distributions, and provide a quick installation process, for the common case.

+Maia is flexible and scalable.
+It can be deployed in a number of configurations, from everything on a single box, to banks of MTAs talking to banks of maiad/spamassasin servers, talking to dedicated clamav scanner instances and database servers, and accessed via dedicated web servers.

 To get started, run "./install" and the script will detect the OS and offer the best option for installing on your system.
 Centos/RHEL versions 7 and 8 were the first supported platforms, and other platforms are being added as time allows.
 The script could fail to detect a supported OS, which, in and of itself is not a show stopper, as the install scripts are merely a convenience.

-In theory, maia could be set up manually on any Unix-like OS.
+Some or all maia components should be able to run on any Unix-like OS.

 Contributed scripts for other platforms are welcome.